A bound state attractor in optical turbulence: Numerical methods

 \subsubsection{$(k,\omega)$ spectrum}

 The spatiotemporal, or $(k,\omega)$, spectrum is obtained by taking the double Fourier transform of the field $u(x,t)$ with respect to both $x$ and $t$, to produce

-(the Fourier transform in time is taken over a time window $T$ long enough to resolve the smallest frequencies of interest).
+(The Fourier transform in time is taken over a time window $T$ long enough to resolve the smallest frequencies of interest.
+Data is acquired at a fast enough rate that any temporal artifacts, such as Gibbs ringing due to non-periodicity, manifest at frequencies higher than those of the physical features that we wish to resolve, described below.)
 Plotting $|\hat{ u}(k,\omega)|^2$ as a function of $k$ and $\omega$ shows the power in the Fourier coefficient of the spatiotemporal basis function $\exp(ikx-i\omega t)$~\cite{nazarenko2006wave, diLeoni2015spatio}.

 One can then identify features corresponding to the different dynamical entities, see Figure~\ref{fig:DST+wk}(b) for a schematic representation.
 Indeed, the $(k,\omega)$ spectrum allows for a full decomposition of the field into wave and solitonic components.
 Weak waves are characterised by $(k,\omega)$ distributions concentrated close to the linear wave frequency dispersion relation $\omega(k) = k^2/2$.
 Nonlinear effects lead to a broadening of the dispersion relation (indicated by the width of the blue parabola), and a vertical shift due to self-interaction (white dashed line).